robertprice/CoverwiseGoogleAnalytics/README.md

 Track pageviews and custom event with Google Analytics.
 If you have an e-commerce application, you can also use this widget to keep track of your transactions.
 This adds ecommerce tracking for Coverwise.

+This also differs from the standard widget as EventTracker and PageTracker files are renamed to ET.js/.xml and PT.js/.xml so the widgets load and the site still works if UBlock is running in the browser.
+Analytics data isn't set in this case, but the site won't break as it did before as PageTracker.js and EventTracker.js were blocked by name.

 ## Contributing

 For more information on contributing to this repository visit [Contributing to a GitHub repository](https://world.mendix.com/display/howto50/Contributing+to+a+GitHub+repository)!